havron/web/content/about.md

 studying computer security and privacy issues in the context of intimate partner violence (IPV).
-His research has been published at top security conferences such as IEEE S&P and USENIX Security, and featured by media outlets including the [New York Times](https://www.nytimes.com/2018/05/19/technology/phone-apps-stalking.html); he has been quoted in [WIRED](https://www.wired.com/story/eva-galperin-stalkerware-kaspersky-antivirus/).
+His research has been published at top security conferences such as IEEE S&P and USENIX Security, and featured by media outlets including the [New York Times](https://www.nytimes.com/2018/05/19/technology/phone-apps-stalking.html), [MIT Technology Review](https://www.technologyreview.com/s/614168/nyc-hires-hackers-to-hit-back-at-stalkerware/), and [WIRED](https://www.wired.com/story/eva-galperin-stalkerware-kaspersky-antivirus/).
 When not staring at metal rectangles full of little lights, Sam can often be spotted reading books or exploring new places.